lauriruusk/chessfront/README.md

 - basic objects for pieces with images, point values and boolean fo whether they are alive or not. separate arrays for storing white and black pieces.
 - pieces are placed on board from arrays
+- board and pieces on their own components